CTD Resource Ingest Guide

 Data Provision Mechanisms: file_download

 Data Versioning and Releases: No consistent cadence for releases, but on average there are 1-2 releases each month.
-Versioning is based on the month and year of the release.
-Releases page: https://ctdbase.org/about/changes/
+Versioning is based on the month and year of the release Releases page / change log: https://ctdbase.org/about/changes/ Latest status page: https://ctdbase.org/about/dataStatus.go

 Ingest Information